deev123/OV7670/README.md

 # OV7670 Library for the RP2040 Raspberry Pi Pico

+## Preface
+TODO: Add information about what the sensor is and how it works

+## Repo
+This repo includes:
-This repo includes firmware for the OV7670 camera sensor module and a Web application for interfacing with it.
+Firmware for the OV7670 camera sensor module
+A Web application for interfacing with it.
+A python serial server which is used by the Web application to communicate with the sensor

-The 'Terminal' directory contains the Web application for visualising data from and sending data to the camera
+The 'Terminal' directory contains the Web application for visualising data from and sending data to the camera, as well as the python server which should be run locally to allow the website access to a serial port

-TODO: Move cmake stuff into a separate directory so theres separate firmware and terminal folders.
-Then separate library from firmware.
-A directory for uf2 firmware build too?
+TODO: A directory for uf2 firmware build too?